 Ice dams on low slope roofs can cause significant damage if⁣ not addressed promptly.
 To prevent these ice formations, it is crucial to identify the key risk factors and vulnerable areas on your roof.
 By understanding where ice dams are most ⁤likely to form,⁣ you can take proactive measures to⁣ mitigate their impact.

-Read Also: How to deal with ice dams on your roof?
+Read Also: How to prevent ice dams on roof?

 One of the primary risk⁢ factors for ice dams is inadequate insulation in the attic or⁢ roof space.
 Without proper insulation, heat can escape from your home⁤ and warm the underside⁣ of the roof, causing snow to melt and refreeze at the eave, creating an ice dam.
 Inspecting and improving insulation in these areas can⁢ help maintain a consistent temperature and prevent⁣ ice dam formation.